What Impacts Your Credit Score?Published on September 21, 2021 by CreditFresh

 5. Not Checking Your Credit Report

 Bringing an end to our tour of what hurts your credit score is failing to check in with your credit.
 Unfortunately, a lot of people are guilty of this bad habit.
-One survey shows 43 percent of Americans haven’t checked their score in the past year, while another shows 21 percent of adults have never checked it at all.
 Many credit experts recommend taking advantage of your three free checks through AnnualCreditReport.com.
 If you time it right, you can peek at your report every four months, giving you regular coverage throughout the year.

 What Impacts Your Credit Score the Most?